Why come to a Peer Group Teaching Workshop?

 After that we will invite you to introduce yourself by sharing your name, and context of teaching before moving into small peer groups (maximum of 3 people) to practice teaching.
 This can be guiding a recognised mindfulness-based practice* or practicing conveying course themes through interactive inquiry and didactic teaching.

-We then regroup with the invitation to share the experience of teaching, with time for any questions before a short sit together to end the session.
+After everyone has taught, we then regroup with the invitation to share the experience of teaching, with time for any questions before a short sit together to end the session.

 Honoring confidentiality, vulnerability and mutual respect allows us to create a safe space for whatever arises during the teaching practicals.
 We have found that it can be tremendously helpful to share so we can see that we are not alone!